A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 It is to put yourself into the prospective customer’s shoes and tailor or customize your content and services accordingly.

-When you understand your prospective customers or users, it will give you the ability to tailor your content, design, and products in a way that they can relate to.
+Understanding your prospective customers or users will allow you to tailor your content, design, and products in a way that they can relate to.

-You can further apply a similar approach to your marketing strategy as well, and also the branding of your business.
+You can further apply a similar approach to your marketing strategy and the branding of your business.

 Create a Persona of your ideal user